 Your credit score is typically what banks use to subjectively evaluate the credibility of your financing application.

-A well-known method used to measure this is the FICO score which rates applicants – the higher the score, the better it is.
-However, it is likely that many banks in Malaysia use their own internal method of measuring and determining your credit score.
+However, many banks in Malaysia use their own internal method of evaluating your credit score.
 This means your chances of getting a loan approved vary depending on which bank you choose to apply for credit.

 What factors determine your credit score?

 In general, credit rating agencies such as RAMCI, tabulates their credit score based on the individual’s payment history, credit mix and loan amounts owed, length of credit history, new credit applications in the past 12 months, and legal track record.

 The information above, as well as the credit score, will allow financial institutions to determine a borrower’s 3C’s: Character, Capital and Capacity.